RubixML/ML/README.md

 ### Dataset Objects
 In Rubix, data is passed around using specialized data structures called Dataset objects.
-There are two types of Dataset objects that one can instantiate - **Labeled** and **Unlabeled**.
+Dataset objects make it easy to slice and transport data in a canonical way.

 Return the *first* n rows of data in a new Dataset object:
 ```php